Camp Purple Live is a Camp for children and teens with Crohn's Disease and Ulcerative Colitis, collectively known as IBD.

 At the camp the kids participate in all sorts of activities: mudslides, raft and bridge building, abseiling, confidence courses, kayaking, air rifles, archery, high swings and team building exercises.
 Many will step, for the first time, outside their comfort zones.
 It is extremely inspiring to watch a teen who, just weeks before, had a feeding tube removed, stepping up and jumping off a platform in mid-air to attempt a high swing, not just once, but three times!

-Our next camp will be held in January 2021 at Camp Adair in the Hunua Ranges in Auckland, and we are in dire need of funding.
+Since our camp in 2022 has now been postponed due to Covid, our next camp will be held in January 2023 at Living Springs in Christchurch, and we are in dire need of funding.
 While we have a team of 30+ volunteers and professional staff, many of whom have IBD themselves, the camp is only made possible through the generous support of our sponsors.

 Our mission is to make lives more liveable for everyone in NZ affected by IBD.
 We offer information channels, education and support networks.
 We seek to enhance their capability to live in a hope-filled environment which will contribute to their happiness.

-Funds will contribute to camper’s attendance at Camp Purple Live.
+Funds will contribute to campers and volunteers attendance at Camp Purple Live.

-Thank you so much Tracey for your kind donation and to Laura and the other's she has roped in to do this with her.
-Thank you all so much for choosing to support us.
+Thank you so much for your generous donation Brian.
+I know the kids from Camp Purple Live 2022 will benefit so much from your donation.
+Thank you so much for choosing to support us.